bgausden/hsbc-web-app/MIGRATION.md

    - Added JSDOM for browser environment testing

 5. **CSS/SCSS**

    - Configured Vite to handle SCSS files
    - Updated imports in TypeScript files

+6. **Project Structure**
+   - Reorganized codebase into a feature-based structure
+   - Separated concerns with dedicated directories for core, features, and UI
+   - Co-located tests with their corresponding features
+   - Added type definitions for better type safety
+   - Created logical boundaries between different parts of the application

 ## Benefits of Vite